lmfit/uncertainties/doc/user_guide.rst

 >>> print "{:.6g}".format(ufloat(1.2e3, 4.56e-10))
 1200+/-4.56e-10

+(The larger value defines whether a common exponent should be used.)
-Even in this case, the exponent is still common and can be factored:
+Even in this case, a common exponent can still be factored:

 >>> print "{:.6g}".format(ufloat(1.2345e-10, 0.06e-10))
 (1.2345+/-0.06)e-10